 Spinach Caprese Salad with Cherry Vinaigrette

-This spinach caprese salad is made with spinach, ripe tomatoes, and fresh mozzarella topped with a cherry vinaigrette.
-It’s one of those salads you’ll want to eat all summer long.
+This Spinach Caprese Salad is an easy spinach and tomato salad with fresh mozzarella and a cherry vinaigrette.
 Think of it when the tomatoes are bursting, the basil is overgrowing its pot, and the trees are weighed down with so many cherries that even the birds can’t eat them all.

-This caprese salad with spinach is a substantial side dish.
-The addition of the cherry vinaigrette helps to give it a fruity, garlicky punch to balance out the astringency of spinach.
+This Caprese Salad with spinach becomes a substantial side dish with the addition of baby spinach.
+Then the cherry vinaigrette gives your salad a fruity, garlicky punch to balance out the astringency of the spinach.

 Making the cherry vinaigrette

-How about a kale salad with toasted pecans.
-Or maybe a harvest grain bowl?
+How about a kale salad with cranberries and pecans.
+Or maybe this rainbow salad bowl?

 No, but I’ve been looking at recipes tonight, and I’m thinking I need to buy some citric acid and rennet so I can try.
 Will report back, I promise.